redis-developer/redis-caching-slow-database-queries/README.md

 This file contains logic to demonstrate caching entries from a weather service API.
 You will need a free API key of your own to run this demonstration.
 You can get your own API key by following the [instructions at the Open WeatherMap API](https://openweathermap.org/api) site.
 The `getWeather()` function retrieves a JSON object containing real-time meteorological information on a given city.
 This example uses Oakland as a parameter, but you can use whichever city you like.

 Ensure Redis is running, then run the `api.js` file once.
-Since there is no cache entry, the codebase will retrieve the data from the Open Weather Map API.
+Since there is no cache entry, the code will retrieve the data from the Open Weather Map API.

 ```bash
 $ node api.js